 Persona Abode Interiors exists to help people create healthier home environments.
 Jecks Stone, the founder and interior designer, has many years of experience working in building conservation and is one of the UK’s four certified vegan designers (with vegandesign.org).
 After finishing her interior designer diploma with distinction, she also studied repairing and maintaining buildings at the world’s renowned Westdean College.
 Jecks work is to create spaces for wellness and kinder living.

 These days we need a Ph.D. to understand the groups of chemicals that appear throughout our homes and disrupt our hormone or endocrine systems.
 Phthalates can impair fertility, PFAS can affect pregnancy, and flame retardants can interfere with child development – the triple crown of toxicity.

-Chemicals are everywhere, from our furniture to our bed linen, and topped up by the animal-derived substances, and it is no surprise that it can affect us to some degree.
+Chemicals are everywhere, from our furniture to our bed linen, and topped up by the animal-derived substances, it is no surprise that these compounds can affect us to some degree.

 Especially recently, due to the pandemic, homes – for most of us – have become the centre of our lives, providing us a safe place to live, work and entertain.

 Throughout her career of thirteen years, Jecks has worked in building conservation, making sure medieval buildings are in good enough shape to still be used today.
 As a result, she has developed a deep understanding of architecture and its influence on home interiors.

 Professionals like Jecks can guide us through all this toxic jargon & create a space for our wellness to breathe easy, heal, or continue to live our best healthy life.